gauravchakrabarty/gauravchakrabarty.github.io/index.md

 ### About Me (Career Snapshot)
 * Three years and 6 months of overall experience in Software Development, Geospatial Technology, Research and Training, Content Development, writing Technical Documents and Training Materials.
-* Knowledge of programming languages like C, C++, C#.NET, VB.NET, and RDBMS software like Ms-Access, Oracle, PostgreSQL, Ms-SQL Server.
+* Knowledge of programming languages like C, C++, C#.NET, VB.NET, and RDBMS software like Ms-Access, Oracle, PostgreSQL, and Ms-SQL Server.
 * Knowledge of GIS and Image processing software like ArcGIS, QGIS, and ERDAS Imagine.
 * Knowledge of WebGIS
 * Knowledge of programming in MATLAB in the domain of Statistics, Image Processing, and Machine Learning.